ElBu3no/drawcloud/README.md

 # visualizingcloud
-Some organization photo diagrams to memorize the cloud structure.
+Some organization diagrams to memorize the structure of the cloud.